dhclark18/analyzarr/README.md

 ## Features

 - Auto-checks TV episode filenames against TVDb
 - Attempts 3 times to find nzb with correct title.
 Afterwards it flags the episode as problematic and just requests the nzb release with the highest custom format.
-Once an episode is flagged as problematic it won't be redownloaded.
+Once an episode is flagged as problematic it won't be tocuhed by the matching software.
-- Creates database of problematic episodes for you to manually intervene
+- Creates database of problematic episodes for you to manually intervene.
-- Supports real-time directory watching
+- Supports real-time directory watching.

 ## Requirements
 - Sonarr file name format must be {Series TitleYear} - S{season:00}E{episode:00} - {Episode CleanTitle} [{...}]